 Bring a smile to patients, kids and seniors with your certified therapy pet.

 Through the Humane Society of Truckee-Tahoe, you can have your pet certified as a pet therapy animal.
 Through this program, volunteers and their animals visit patients in local hospitals, senior living facilities, schools and many more people who need brightness in their day.
 Volunteers and their pets find this program extremely rewarding, especially to see how positively people respond to the love of an animal.
 Enroll in this volunteer program and experience what a difference you can make in the lives of people.
-Other pet therapy opportunities include; working with children with Tahoe Safe Alliance, Pet Pals (HSTT's humane education program) and RUFF (Read Up for Fun).
+Other pet therapy opportunities include; working with children with Sierra Community House, Pet Pals (HSTT's humane education program) and RUFF (Read Up for Fun).
 Ask about how to get involved today!

 Dogs must be owned dogs, at least a year of age, spayed or neutered and current on their rabies.